15 Sound-Based Cause and Effect Activities for Babies & Toddlers

 Bottle Fill Materials

-Try filling clear plastic sensory bottles with rice, beans, water, glitter, or tiny toys so babies can shake, watch, and listen to how each material makes a different sound and movement.
-You can offer one bottle at a time and let your child choose what feels right.
-Seal each bottle tightly, then place it in a cardboard box for easy storage and safe play.
-If you want to share ideas, add your email address to a family note.
+Try filling clear plastic sensory bottles with rice, beans, water, glitter, or small toys.
+Babies can shake, watch, and listen to how each material makes a different sound and movement.
+Offer one bottle at a time and let your child choose what interests them.

 Rice Soft, steady sound